 • • • •

-He would win the Supercoppa again that term, though his time with the Rossoneri is most famous for his brace in the Champions League final, a game which they would go on to lose to Liverpool after a miraculous second-half comeback.
+He would win the Supercoppa again that term, but his time with the Rossoneri is most famous for his brace in the Champions League final, a game which they would go on to lose to Liverpool after a miraculous second-half comeback.

 As such, Crespo had a starring role in the ‘Miracle of Istanbul’, even if that match is now remembered more for Steven Gerrard, Vladimir Smicer and Xabi Alonso scoring an improbable trio of goals.